Megan Clare Smit

-Megan is a third year Ph.D. student.
+Megan is a Ph.D. candidate.
 She completed a B.A. in Linguistics and East Asian Studies at New York University in 2007, and an M.A. in Applied Linguistics at Texas Tech University in 2012.
 Between 2007 and 2010, she lived in Sendai, Japan where she worked for a non-profit that focused on intercultural communication between Japanese and American college students.
 She also worked in an ESL support role at Tohoku International School.
-At MSU, she worked for Bill VanPatten for two years as a research assistant.
-She has also taught language teaching methods, and Japanese for Kids.
+At MSU, she has worked for Bill VanPatten for two years as a research assistant.
+She has also taught language teaching methods, pedagogical grammar, and Japanese for Kids.
 In her spare time, she likes to ski, backpack, and spend time with family in Colorado.

 Megan is interested in the acquisition of the second language system.
-Recent projects include work investigating the acquisition of syntactic and discourse properties of null subjects in Turkish, and work investigating whether very beginning L2 Japanese learners are able to generalize the word order of declarative sentences to polar questions and embedded clauses.
+Recent projects include work investigating the acquisition of syntactic and discourse properties of null subjects in Turkish, work investigating the acquisition of case morphology in L2 Japanese, and work investigating whether very beginning L2 Japanese learners are able to generalize the word order of declarative sentences to polar questions and embedded clauses.

 VanPatten, B. and Smith, M. (2015).
 Aptitude and the early stages of Japanese as an L2: Parametric variation and case marking.
 Paper to be published in Studies in Second Language Acquisition.